vaibhaw1103/IndraCast/README.md

 ---

-**WeatherSync** - Making weather data beautiful, accessible, and actionable for everyone. 🌈
+**IndraCast** - Making weather data beautiful, accessible, and actionable for everyone. 🌈